BYUignite/sootlib/README.md

 * Determine desired Cantera compatability features, ex. conversion between IdealGasMix and GasState - IdealGasMix is depreciated and it looks like modern Cantera usage is different than in old examples so desired functionality needs to be determined
+* Change include statements to library style <>

 ### Long Term Design

+* Use static architecture
 * Optimized higher dimentional models

 ### Broken